coreboot/coreboot/Documentation/mainboard/asrock/h81m-hds.md

 ## Known issues

-- PCIe graphics is non-functional.
-The PCIe 16x slot doesn't work with other devices, either.

 - The VGA port doesn't work until the OS reinitialises the display.

 - There is no automatic, OS-independent fan control.
 This is because